TheLurkiest/auto_setup_django_pregame/README.md

 DONE!
 ---------------------------------------------
 change4- config/urls.py
-4a) re_path loses 'version thing'--
---changing from this:
+4a) re_path loses 'version' info from the 1st input parameter-- --changing from this: re_path('api/(?P<version>(v1|v2))', include('api.urls'))
-re_path('api/(?P<version>(v1|v2))', include('api.urls'))
 ...to this: